CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/k-o.md

 A [data type][] that indicates that any data type can be used.

-For more detailed information about the Object data type, see [Object][].
+For more detailed information about the Object data type, see [Data Types > Object][].

 ### Occurrence

-TODO
+A value can occur in a [collection][] multiple times, these are called Occurrences.

+Occurrences are 1 based (e.g. The first occurrence of an item in a list is at occurrence 1, the second occurrence of an item is at occurrence 2, etc.).

+See [Collections > Occurrences][].

 ### On-premise

-TODO
+On-premise refers to infrastructure and software that is deployed and running within a physical location of an organisation.

 ### Operand